ucsc/site-chancellor/campus-celebrates.md

 ---
 layout: page
-title: About Chancellor Larive
+title: A campus celebrates
 menu: true
-order: 1
+order: 3
 ---

 Cynthia K. Larive was confirmed as the eleventh Chancellor of University of California Santa Cruz by the UC Board of Regents on May 16, 2019.
 She will begin her tenure on July 1, 2019.